These New-Wave Whiskey Distilleries Are Bottling the Taste and Terroir of the West

 Savage and Cooke Distilling.
 Prisoner winemaker Dave Phinney goes high-concept and high-proof.
 1097 Nimitz Ave., Vallejo, CA; savageandcooke.com.

 Sonoma Distilling Company.
 Try the original Sonoma Rye side by side with the Cherrywood Rye at their appointment-only tasting room.
-5535 State Farm Dr., Rohnert Park, CA; sonomadistillingcompany.com.
+(Please note that tastings are suspended for the time being; keep checking back for reopening.)
+State Farm Dr., Rohnert Park, CA; sonomadistillingcompany.com.

 St. George.
 “Baller” Whiskey originally for Oakland’s Ramen Shop; 30th- and 35th-anniversary whiskeys.
 2601 Monarch St., Alameda, CA; stgeorgespirits.com.